News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 In addition to providing more on-screen captioned/subtitled screenings, cinemas could provide many, many more on-screen captioned/subtitled screenings by purchasing SUBTITLE GLASSES, which, in theory, enable ALL* regular screenings to also be captioned/subtitled - only the person wearing the glasses sees the captions/subtitles!

-Latest News: Jan 2024: Subtitle Glasses trial at three UK cinemas!
+News: Subtitle Glasses at UK cinemas!

 The UK’s Equality and Disability Acts require cinemas to provide ‘reasonable adjustments’ to enable people with hearing loss to attend.
 It states as an example: 'A cinema chain ensures that captioned performances of films are shown in all its branches'